joshhus/blockchain-sw-25/howto/console-upgrade-ocp.md

 {:codeblock}

-Replace the value of `<CABUNDLE>` with the base64 encoded string that you generated when you created a secret for your entitlement key in the previous section.
+Replace the value of `<CABUNDLE>` with the base64 encoded string that you generated when you created a secret for your entitlement key in step three.

 Then, use the `kubectl` CLI to add the custom resource definition to your project.